-The approach roadway is in very good condition.
+The approach roadway is in good condition.

 The superstructure is in fair condition.
 The lower chord exhibits impact damage at the north truss from panel points L2 to L4, and L7 to L8 in Span 3, L7 to L8 in Span 4, L1 to L5 in Span 5, and L1 to L3 in Span 6.
-The lower chord gusset plates typically exhibit areas of 1/8" material loss.
+The lower chord gusset plates typically exhibit areas of 1/8" material loss with several exhibiting vertical bending / bowing.
 Light to moderate rust was noted at the floorsystem in all spans.
 The top flange of all floorbeams between Stringers S5 through S7 exhibit up to 1/8" pitting.